-- Except at the universities, completed credit hours for resident students in creditbearing2 remedial/developmental courses3 and vocational training courses may also be counted as state-supported student credit hours as long as student fee revenue is collected in support of the state operating budget. - In cases where additional fees are required to cover special costs and are placed in a class fee account or a self-supporting budget, student credit hours may still be counted as long as the normal class revenues from resident students are collected in support of the state operating budget. - 3.
+- a.
+Except at the universities, completed credit hours for resident students in creditbearing remedial/developmental and corequisite support courses and workforce training courses may also be counted as state-supported student credit hours as long as student fee revenue is collected in support of the state operating budget. - b.
+In cases where additional fees are required to cover special costs and are placed in a class fee account or a self-supporting budget, student credit hours may still be counted as long as the normal class revenues from resident students are collected in support of the state operating budget. - 3.
 Headcount: Unduplicated headcount will be reported for all state-supported courses.
 The universities will also report a separate unduplicated headcount for professional schools (i.e. medical, law, and dental). - 4.
-Summer Term: Courses ending after June 10 and prior to the start date of the fall semester will be considered summer term courses.
-Summer term student credit hours are not state-supported, except for resident students completing nursing courses and science-based nursing prerequisites and major requirements (see additional information provided under Summer Nursing Enrollment). - 5.
-Summer Nursing Enrollment: Unduplicated headcount is reported to the Chancellor's Office for nursing and science-based prerequisite courses included in the state-supported budget.
-The following criteria will be followed in calculating and reporting these enrollments: - Institutions will report the enrollment of nursing students and pre-nursing students enrolled in undergraduate nursing courses, as well as science-based nursing prerequisites and major requirements4.
-Nursing courses included in enrollment counts must be requirements4 for an associate or baccalaureate degree.
+Summer Term: Summer term student credit hours are not state-supported, except for resident students completing nursing courses and science-based nursing prerequisites, and teacher preparation courses, (see additional information provided under Summer Nursing Enrollment and Summer Enrollment for Teacher Preparation Programs). - 5.
+Summer Nursing Enrollment: Unduplicated headcount is reported to the Chancellor's Office for nursing and science-based prerequisite courses that are either prerequisites for entry into a nursing program or required courses within a nursing program and are included in the state-supported budget.
+The following criteria will be followed in calculating and reporting these enrollments: - a.
+Institutions will report the summer term enrollment of nursing students and pre-nursing students enrolled in undergraduate nursing courses, as well as science-based nursing prerequisites and major requirements for courses with the following pre-fixes only: BIOL (biology), CHEM (chemistry), NUTR (nutrition), and KIN (kinesiology). - b.
+Nursing courses included in enrollment counts must be requirements for an associate or baccalaureate degree.
 A record of educational intent or declaration of major must be auditable and stored within the student information system.
-Summer nursing FTE will be added to the subsequent fall semester for the purpose of the AAFTE calculation. - Resident student credit hours from undergraduate nursing courses and science-based nursing prerequisites/requirements will be included in the student credit hour totals for the purpose of the funding formula. - The official enrollment reporting date for Summer nursing enrollment will be an endof-semester count occurring no later than August 31.
-Institutions must submit their enrollment to the System Office no later than September 15.
+Summer nursing FTE will be added to the subsequent fall semester for the purpose of the AAFTE calculation. - c.
+Resident student credit hours from undergraduate nursing courses and science-based nursing prerequisites/requirements will be included in the student credit hour totals for the purpose of the funding formula. - d.
+The official enrollment reporting date for summer nursing enrollment will be an end-ofsemester count occurring no later than August 31.
+Institutions must submit their enrollment to the Chancellor's Office no later than September 15. - 6.
+Summer Enrollment for Teacher Preparation Programs.
+Unduplicated headcount is reported to the Chancellor's Office for teacher education courses that are either required courses for a teacher prep program and are included in the state-supported budget.
+The following criteria will be followed in calculating and reporting these enrollments: - a.
+Institutions will report the summer term enrollment of teacher preparation students enrolled in undergraduate teaching courses with the following pre-fixes only: EDEL, EDES, EDCT, EDMS, EDRL, EDSC, EDSP, EDU, and EDUC.